mzakkia/Global-Fashion-Retail-Sales/README.md

    - Tailor campaigns and product lines to younger, female audiences
    - Explore TikTok/Instagram-focused marketing and Gen-Z style trends

-3. Invest more in high-performing locations (NY, LA) with **additional stock and campaigns**.
+3. Invest more in high-performing locations (New York, Los Angeles) with **additional stock and campaigns**.
-   Furthermore, **audit lower-performing stores** to identify operational or demographic issues.
+   Furthermore, **audit lower-performing stores** (Phoenix, Chicago) to identify operational or demographic issues.

-4. Continue prioritizing the **Holiday, Fall, and Spring campaigns** because they generate high revenue.
+4. Continue prioritizing the **Holiday, Fall, and Early campaigns** because they generate high revenue.
-   **Reinvestigate Black Friday strategies**: consider longer discount windows, optimize product selections, or provide bundling offers.
+   **Black Friday Sale** is the lowest but it's still understandable since it only took 1 day.
+However, the **New Year Winter Sale** runs for 10 days but still shows low revenue, which is worth investigating, the store can consider optimizing product selections or offering bundled deals to boost performance during this period.

-5. Because sales peak in **Q4** and lowest in **Q1**, the store can use **Q1 for inventory resets and planning**.
+6. Because sales peak in **Q4** and lowest in **Q1**, the store can use **Q1 for inventory resets and planning**.

 ---